 Understanding the Colorado Wage Claim Act

-Employees deserve to be paid in accordance with the law.
-The Colorado Wage Claim Act outlines how and when employers must pay their employees.
-This article takes a look at the Colorado Wage Claim Act and explains the options it affords to both employers and employees.
+Employees must be paid in accordance with the law.
+The Colorado Wage Claim Act outlines how and when employers are required to pay their workers.
+This article explores the Colorado Wage Claim Act and what happens if you’re found to have violated it.

 Colorado Employment Laws

-Per the Colorado Wage Claim Act, employers must pay employees at least once per month or 30 days — whichever is longer — on regularly scheduled paydays.
-Employees must be paid within 10 days of the end of the pay period.
+Per the Colorado Wage Claim Act, employers must pay workers at least once a month or every 30 days — whichever is longer — on regularly scheduled paydays.
+Employers should also make sure that checks are cut, so to speak, within 10 days of the end of the pay period.
+Employees must also receive all of their earned wages for that pay period.
+Their checks cannot be shorted.

 Damages for Wage Claim Act Violations